 The renovation work was carried out by Red Bull, who rebuilt acoustic panels and fabrics for the studios and concert hall.
 The drinks company enlisted the help of interior designer Stephan Schilgen to restore the interior back to its original state.
 Mid-century furniture pieces were added in an homage to the building's heritage.

-Outside, New Tendency installed a 70-meter steel bench that curves adjacent to the serpentine building, serving as an entrance pathway for guests.
+Outside, New Tendency installed a 70-metre steel bench that curves adjacent to the serpentine building, serving as an entrance pathway for guests.
 The bench is uncoated, in order to develop a patina over time that complements the building's brick facade.

 Following Red Bull and New Tendency's intervention, Funkhaus will continue life as an events venue after the academy is finished for the year.